codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Database Inspection

-Also, you can use the [Stetho](http://facebook.github.io/stetho/) project can also be used to view your local SQLLite database too.
+Also, the [Stetho](http://facebook.github.io/stetho/) project can be used to view your local SQLLite database.
 See [[this guide|Debugging-with-Stetho]] for more details.

 <img src="http://facebook.github.io/stetho/static/images/inspector-sqlite.png"/>